chenle02/lemmabot/Readme.md

    Upon exit, the full session transcript (questions, answers, and references) is saved to a Markdown file named `repl_session_YYYYMMDD_HHMMSS.md` in the current directory.
    - Example session transcript: [repl_session_20250421_233915.md](repl_session_20250421_233915.md)

+## Test Dataset

+For testing and demonstration purposes, a sample dataset is provided in the `All_pdfs` folder.
+See [TEST_DATASET.md](./TEST_DATASET.md) for details and the full folder structure.

 ## Contributing